wonghang/jleague_rating/INPUT.md

 f(z) = \frac{1}{1+e^{-cz}}
 $$

 for some number $c$.
+In this implementation, $c=1$.

-Under this assumption, the solution to the problem reduces into an eigenvalue problem.
-The code computes the solution by power method.
+Under this assumption, the solution to the problem can be reduced into a linear eigenvalue problem.

 The code implements an efficient sparse and online version of the algorithm (i.e., new data can be fed into the algorithm to update previously computed ratings).